-SWINTON PARK: Course Open - No buggies
+SWINTON PARK: Course Open - no restrictions

 The majority of the text below comes from the booklet 'An Era Of Golf' which was compiled by Peter Gooden in recognition of the jubilee of Swinton Park Golf Club in May 1976.